robvanvolt/DALLE-models/models/custom_transformer/readme.md

-## Folder of pretrained DALLE-pytorch models using the taming transformer
+### Folder of pretrained DALLE-pytorch models using a custom transformer

 Here you can upload (e.g. on mega.nz, depositfiles, zippyshare, dropbox, google drive, onedrive, ...) your pretrained dalle models.